pingcap-inc/tidb-proxysql-integration/step-by-step-integration.md

  )
 ```

 Then use `systemctl restart proxysql` to restart the service and it will take effect.
-The SQLite database will be created automatically after the confige file takes effect and the confige file will not be read again.
+The SQLite database will be created automatically after the config file takes effect and the config file will not be read again.

 ### 3.5 Other Config Items

 The above config items are required.
-You can get all the config items name and their roles in the [Global Variables](https://proxysql.com/documentation/global-variables/) article in the ProxySQL documentation.
+You can get all the config items' names and their roles in the [Global Variables](https://proxysql.com/documentation/global-variables/) article in the ProxySQL documentation.
 ## 4. Try Out

 You can use Docker and Docker Compose for quick start.
 Make sure the ports `4000` and `6033` are free.